The Art of War - On Oak Wilt

 - Live Oaks do NOT form fungal mats.
 Period.
 Live oak lumber, firewood, etc. is always safe.

 - Bur Oaks form fungal mats!
 Period.
 There may also be other white oak species in Texas that potentially can as well.
 There has been zero testing of this possibility.
-Therefore, encourage the testing and do not move any other oak wood until testing is performed.
+Therefore, encourage the testing and do not move any other oak wood but live oak that hasn’t cured for a couple of years until testing is performed.

 - The concern is NOT just firewood – it is any wood product, lumber, etc. of potential mat-producing species that are dangerous.

-- If you are not 100% certain of what tree species wood you want to move – then do NOT move it.
+- If you are not 100% certain of what tree species wood you want to move or how long the wood has cured – then do NOT move it.
 At all.
 Ever.

 - Some states and countries and continents have moratorium on all things oak – good for them.
 Many more should follow suit until we can 100% guarantee no transference is possible.
 For those that don’t care, I strongly suggest laws be made an enforced that pack enough punch with consequences to cause those that don’t care – to care enough about the consequences to not do it ever again.